jobjo/popper/docs/getting_started.md

     equal Comparator.(list int) (List.rev (List.rev xs)) xs
 ```

-In the test, `xs` is a sample of list of integers.
+In the test, `xs` is a *sample* of list of integers.
 The test returns a
-proposition that asserts states that reversing `xs` twice gives the
-same list back.
+*proposition* that asserts that reversing `xs` twice gives the same list back.

-The function returns in the `Sample.t` context.
-The `let*` syntax defined in
+The function returns in the `Sample.t` context, which we will discuss in the
-the `Sample.Syntax` module provides a convenient method for expressing this
+next sections.
+The `let*` syntax defined in the `Sample.Syntax` module provides
-in a declarative way.
+a convenient method for expressing this in a declarative way.

-When run, it yields the output:
+When run, it produces the following output:

 ![image](https://user-images.githubusercontent.com/820478/116917398-842a8780-ac46-11eb-8bfc-154cef57529a.png)